 Bonus Wild Magic Slots: At 2nd level and every 3 levels thereafter a wild mage gains a bonus Wild Magic slot as outlined on the table below.
+This should be included in the new table; strike this as a special ability.

-Wild Magic Orbs: Optionally, your DM may require you to carry additional spell orbs for use in wild casting, and depending on the nature of the wild casting, these orbs may (rarely) be one-time use items.
-Wild magic orbs have special, partially inscribe spell fragments and words of power and are designed to focus only on one degree of spells.
+Mystic Focus (Wild Magic Orbs): The Mystic Foci for a wild mage are spell orbs for use in wild casting, and depending on the nature of the wild casting, these orbs may (rarely) be one-time use items.
+Wild magic orbs have special, partially inscribe spell fragments and words of power and are designed to focus only on one degree or type of spells.
 Thus, you may need to use a copper orb for 1st Degree spells, and a jade orb for 4th degree spells, and later a ruby or jet orb, etc.